 I have recently published our picture weather report – Weather in Madeira in December / January – which I encourage you to check, especially if you are planning holidays in Madeira during the winter months:

-Today, a bit of general information about the climate and weather in Madeira, information about our favorite and the most recommended weather app, weather webcams, and a few words about the dangers of bad weather in Madeira.
+Today, some general information about the climate and weather in Madeira, information about our favourite weather app, weather webcams, and a few words about the dangers of bad weather in Madeira.
 Enjoy!